ybettan/image-composer/CUSTOMIZE_RHCOS.md

 Now we will spawn a VM with the custom ISO to boot

-We will use [kcli](https://github.com/karmab/kcli) to boot the machine.
 Make sure to update the disk reference in [rhcos-iso.yaml](./rhcos-iso.yaml)
 ```
 kcli create plan -f rhcos-iso.yaml